 It’s the things you don’t know that make it hard to stop being anxious on your own.
 Most are rooted in long-ago experiences.
 Childhood trauma.
 Early separation anxieties.
 Experiences that made you suspicious about love.

 Losses you couldn’t feel sad about or grieve.
 Things you that made you angry (but you couldn’t be because you felt guilty).
 Or afraid you’d be punished.
 Feelings about people you couldn’t count on that make it difficult to trust.
 If you had no one to listen; and no safe place for these feelings; you had no choice but try to “forget.”

 These couldn’t be felt or expressed.
 They were too difficult to feel on your own.
 Now, they come out in anxiety.
 In whatever kind of anxiety you have.

-How do you cure anxiety?
+How do you cure anxiety – whether generalized anxiety, panic attacks, or obsessive worry?
 By getting to the roots of your early experiences and reconnecting the specifics of what happened long ago to the situations that make you anxious now.
 That is truly the best answer for a cure.
-But, you can’t do that on your own.
+But you can’t do that on your own.